 10 Tips for Staying Healthy in Winter

-Boost your immunity throughout the winter months as we are trying to push the rankings for this term by consuming a range of fresh foods including green leafy vegetables.
+Boost your immunity throughout the winter months by consuming a range of fresh foods including green leafy vegetables.
 You can also boost immunity by taking a quality vitamin such as Echinacea, garlic, vitamin C and or Zinc.

 While many people will be happily saying good-bye to a long, hot summer and welcoming the new season, just as many of us will be dreading the cooler weather arriving.
 Winter is often given a bad rap as it brings with it the cold & flu season and those cold, dark mornings.
 However, with a little effort there is no reason for our health to suffer during the colder months!
 There are a number of things we can do to help keep ourselves and our family just as healthy, happy and active during winter as we are during summer.